theogf/BayesianSVM/README.md

     - [GaussianMixtures][gaussm]
     - [Clustering][clustering]
     - [Scikitlearn][scikitjl]

     *Note: to install new packages use the Pkg.add("ModuleName") function in Julia*

-    **Python** :
+* If you want to try the competitors as well you will need to install **Python** :
     * [Scikitlearn][scikit]
     * [Tensorflow][tflow]
     * [GPflow][gpflow]

-    *Note: to use Tensorflow and GPflow, they must me included in the search path of PyCall, to do this use : `unshift!(PyVector(pyimport("sys")["path"]), "path_to_add")` and call `Pkg.build("PyCall")`*
+    *Note: to use Tensorflow and GPflow, they must me included in the search path of PyCall, to do this use : `unshift!(PyVector(pyimport("sys")["path"]), "path_to_add")` and call `Pkg.build("PyCall")`, also note that they are much more complicate to install*
-* The Python packages only correspond to competitors methods, one does not need them to only use the Julia Package
 * Both tests and source files are written in Julia (v0.5), one first needs to julia to run those, however a Python or Matlab user should be able to read easily through the code as the syntax is quite similar
 * Some light datasets are included (especially the **Rätsch Benchmark dataset**), the SUSY dataset can be found on UCI
 ### How to run tests? ###

-Go to the "test" folder, open the "test_predictions.jl" file, adapt the methods, the dataset and the parameters you want to use amd run the file.
+* Go to the "test" folder, open "run_test.jl", chose the dataset and change the parameters (more is explained in the file) and simply run the file. (*for example change the type of BSVM (linear/nonlinear, sparse, use of stochasticity etc*)
+* If you want to also use the competitors, open "paper_experiments.jl", chose the dataset, chose the methods you want to test and adapt the parameters (more details in the file).
-For more custom usage of the BSVM method, look at the source code of src/SVISVM.jl, where all the options are explained.
+* For more custom usage of the BSVM method, look at the source code of src/SVISVM.jl, where all the options are explained.
 More documentation will be there soon.

 ### Who to contact ###